 Currently I'm still living in my New York City luxury rental in the Hudson Yards neighborhood of Manhattan, but a lot has happened since I viewed that home way back when last year.
 I'll try not to bore you, but instead enlighten you with the thought process of someone who's been in Manhattan for too long (is that a bad thing?).

 But first, I'm curious.
 Where has the pandemic taken you?
 Did you leave or hold tight to a big city?
 Move to the ‘burbs?
 Take advantage of plummeting rents elsewhere or buy a house?
-Please tell me in the comments once you finish reading my diatribe.
+Please tell me in the comments once you finish reading my jabber-yabber that follows.

-I’ve found myself stuck between the formidable concrete jungle of Manhaatan and the mountains of mid-state New York.
+I’ve found myself stuck between the formidable concrete jungle of New York City and the mountainous suburbs of mid-state New York.
 It’s a tough decision, but crucial as I enter this next phase of my life.
 And listen, it wasn’t just the pandemic pushing me into a home search, it was the realization that Bianca v 4.0 was about to drop (still in development btw).